13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

 ### 9/16/2023

 - [x] 6:00 am - 8:00 am: the code in "services/bartService.js" imports dependencies, sets up a BART API key and URL, and exports a "fetchBartRealTimeInfo" function to retrieve real-time BART data.
 Additionally, a React component named "About" is included to fetch and display this data using state variables and the "useEffect" hook.

+- [x] 9:00 am - 3:00 pm: The React component "About" performs a series of tasks, including importing dependencies, initializing multiple state variables like "loading," "stations," "selectedStation," and others.
+It defines functions to handle user interactions such as selecting stations and dates, fetching real-time BART data, and checking if both stations are selected.
+The component utilizes the "useEffect" hook to trigger actions when specific variables change, such as updating available time options based on the selected date.
+It also provides a user interface with dropdowns to select stations, dates, and times and displays real-time BART information, including closest trains and their departure times, when both stations are selected and matching routes are found.